diegofps/pywup/README.md

 ## heatmap

-heatmap receives a csv file and generates a heatmap
+heatmap receives a csv file and generates a heatmap.

 ```bash
 wup heatmap \